 We feel that this article wouldn’t be complete without mentioning luxury watches.

-There may be some debate about whether “luxury” is a specific style of a watch or if the watch brand’s own reputation defines it as luxury.
+There may be some debate about whether “luxury” is a specific style of a watch or if the watch brand’s own reputation, we’ve given our definition of a luxury watch here.

-Many luxury watch brands are Swiss, the make their watches “in-house” in limited numbers and are sold in exclusive retail settings.
-They generally hold their value better than other brands and are also coveted by watch collectors, celebrities and the wealthy.
+Many luxury watch brands are Swiss, they make their watches “in-house” in limited numbers and are sold in exclusive retail settings.
+They generally hold their value better than other brands and are also coveted by watch collectors, celebrities, and the wealthy.

 Watch movement is essentially that which gives life to the watch.
 It pertains to the mechanism that drives the watch to move.